debbiswal/Tech-BITE/Grafana/Art-2/timeseries_row_to_column.md

 [:house:Home](https://github.com/debbiswal/Articles)

-# Converting time series row data to column format using Table panel in GRAFANA
+# Converting time series row data to column format using Table panel in Grafana

 **Requirement :** I have a Redis Cluster with 6 Redis instances running.
 I want to display which instance is running and which is not.
 I am getting the below metrics from Prometheus for ‘redis_up’ key.
 The value for each instance also comes with label ‘addr’ and ‘alias’ , which are its IP/DNS and PORT details.